Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 Journaling Methods to Spark Creativity and Motivate YouWe may earn affiliate income from the links in this post, at no extra cost to you.

 Approached in the right way, journaling for wellbeing should never feel like a chore; the goal is that it organically blossoms into a fulfilling new hobby.
-This is why it’s is such an incredible tool for better mental health1 – there’s always a different method you can turn to for your daily journaling practice.
+This is why it’s is such an incredible tool for better mental and emotional health1 – there’s always a different method you can turn to for your daily journaling practice.

 NB.
 Daily practice is not a prerequisite of journaling, however it’s an advantage if you feel inclined – but this can work the opposite way if you’re not – so just do what you can and enjoy it!